 Working with any supplier can be challenging.
 Adding in the next layer of cultural and language barriers makes it even harder; one minute we are all smiles and rice wine, then the next minute there is tension and the conversation becomes more heated!
 I have learnt that it will never be completely smooth sailing, I need to always anticipate things not going to plan, and be willing and able to stay agile and communicative about my plan, goals, and needs.

-For me, it doesn’t matter how clever you are with your marketing or how many sales you’re getting.
-If you don’t have a quality product that stacks up, I don’t think you have a business with longevity.
-So having a strong supplier relationship to ensure our quality has been very important to me!
+In my experience as a growing startup, it doesn’t matter how clever you are with your marketing or how many sales you’re getting; if you don’t have a quality product that stacks up, I don’t think you have a business with longevity.
+Thus, creating and building a strong relationship with our suppliers to ensure quality has been very important to me!

 If you’re about to embark on a sourcing journey with an overseas supplier, I hope this has helped!